ibm-cloud-docs/Cloudant/documents/creating-a-document.md

 ## Examples of how to create a document
 {: #creating-document-using-command-line}

-Example of creating an {{site.data.keyword.cloudant_short_notm}} document for this JSON in a non-partitioned database:
+See an example of creating an {{site.data.keyword.cloudant_short_notm}} document for this JSON in a nonpartitioned database:

 ```json
 {